emacsmirror/bible-gateway/README.md

   <p align="center">
     <b>bible-gateway</b> is a simple Emacs package that fetches the
-    verse of the day from https://biblegateway.com, inserts Bible passages at point, and opens audio chapters in your web browser.
+    verse of the day from https://biblegateway.com, inserts Bible passages at point, and opens audio chapters in your browser.
     <br />
   </p>
 </p>